Muraglitazar

-Data on muraglitazar is relatively sparse due to the recent introduction of this agent.
+Data on muraglitazar is relatively sparse due to the brief introduction and subsequent abandonment of this agent.
 One double-blind randomized clinical trial comparing muraglitazar and pioglitazone found that the effects of the former were favourable in terms of HDL-C increase, decrease in total cholesterol, apolipoprotein B, triglycerides and a greater reduction in HbA1c (p <0.0001 for all comparisons).
 However, the muraglitazar group had a higher all-cause mortality, greater incidence of edema and heart failure and more weight gain compared to the pioglitazone group.
 A meta-analysis of the phase II and III clinical trials of muraglitazar revealed that it was associated with a greater incidence of myocardial infarction, stroke, transient ischemic attacks and congestive heart failure (CHF) when compared to placebo or pioglitazone.

-By calling attention to adverse events made public through the FDA advisory committee process, Dr Nissen came upon a mechanism to steer FDA from the outside.
-This mechanism came to fruition with rosiglitazone (Avandia)and led to FDA requiring demonstration of cardiac safety for new drugs to treat type 2 diabetes.
-This process is described by Dr Robert Misbin in INSULIN-History from an FDA Insider, published June 1, 2020 on Amazon.